-If you canât plant them immediately then heel them into a temporary location, or plunge the roots into a large trug of damp soil to prevent them from drying out.
-Keep them in a frost free spot to protect the vulnerable roots from the cold.
-They can be kept like this for a few weeks if necessary.
+If you can't plant them out immediately, ‘heel’ the bareroot plants into a temporary location, or plunge the roots into a large trug of damp soil to stop them drying out.
+As long as you move them to a frost-free position where the vulnerable roots are protected from the cold, they can be kept like this for a few weeks.

 Potted plants can simply be watered and stood in a sheltered spot outdoors.

-Youâll need to prepare a strip of ground that is around 90cm (3â) wide.
-Dig over the ground to a spades depth to break up the soil and mix in some well-rotted manure or garden compost, if you have some available.
+It's a good idea to prepare your soil in advance to allow it to settle before planting.
+You'll need to clear a 90cm (3') wide strip of grass and weeds.
+Dig over the soil to a spade’s depth to break it up, and mix in some well-rotted manure or garden compost, if you have any available.

+When you’re ready to plant, use a string line to mark out a straight boundary.
+Remove the soil to around a spade's depth to form a trench along this line.
 Lay your plants out at evenly spaced intervals along the trench.
-Planting distances will vary depending on the species and the required density of the hedge.
-For example, Beech can be planted at a spacing of 30 â 45cm apart to create a dense hedge, whereas Leyland Cypress will need a wider spacing of up to 75cm (30in) apart.
+The planting distances will vary depending on the species and the density you require.
+For example, Beech can be planted 30-45cm apart to create a dense hedge, whereas Leyland Cypress will need a wider spacing of up to 75cm (30in).
 Save time by cutting a cane to the required planting distance to avoid measuring between each plant.

-Root wrapped and potted plants can be planted in a similar way.
-Thereâs no need to remove the hessian wrappings as they are biodegradable and will rot down as the plant establishes.
+Root-wrapped and potted plants can be planted in a similar way.
+There's no need to remove the hessian wrappings as they’re biodegradable and will rot down as the plant establishes.

 Once you’ve planted the entire row, trim your plants to the same height and rake the soil around the base of the plants to give you a nice finish.
 Finally, water them well to settle the soil and get them off to a great start.